4 minute read

 You can monitor the progress using

 NAME STATUS ASSIGNMENTS VALUES postgres-example-000 Completed cpu=1319, memory=1457 duration=7, cost=33 postgres-example-001 Completed cpu=963, memory=2647 duration=5, cost=29 postgres-example-002 Completed cpu=2394, memory=1934 duration=5, cost=58 postgres-example-003 Completed cpu=3508, memory=2654 duration=6, cost=85 postgres-example-004 Completed cpu=3410, memory=1019 duration=5, cost=78 postgres-example-005 Completed cpu=2757, memory=2538 duration=4, cost=68 postgres-example-006 Completed cpu=983, memory=3057 duration=6, cost=30 postgres-example-007 Completed cpu=373, memory=3065 duration=15, cost=17 postgres-example-008 Waiting cpu=1198, memory=2701

 experimentBudget is satisfied.
 This example runs 40 trials.
 While the trial is running, there may be assignment combinations that are unstable and result in a failure.
 After the trial is complete, you can view the parameters and the metrics generated from the trial.

 View the Results

-The results can be reviewed as a visualization in the StormForge app.
+You can view the results as a visualization in the StormForge app.

-You can review the trials that have taken place and decide which parameter makes the most appropriate trade-off or use our recommended configuration.
+You can also review the trials that have taken place and decide which parameter makes the most appropriate trade-off, or you can use our recommended configuration.

-baseline field for each parameter in our experiment.
+baseline field for each parameter in the experiment.

 These are the trials with the best possible combination of cost and duration, meaning if you hold cost fixed at a given value, we have found the best possible duration.